Do it Yourself CO2 Regulator

 Screw the cap on with the tube and place the diffuser in your tank.
 It should start bubbling within a day or two and last a couple of weeks.

 For the most part, my CO2 regulator system seemed to work perfectly.
 It released a steady stream of CO2 for at least a few weeks before running out.
-The only downside was emptying and smelling the yeast bottle afterwords.
+The only downside was emptying and smelling the yeast bottle afterward.
 I would highly recommend this setup as a way to keep your plants nice and healthy without breaking the bank.